Pedro A. Freyre

 After graduating from Belen Jesuit Preparatory High School in Miami, he received his B.A. in Latin American Studies (Magna Cum Laude 1971) and his J.D.
 (1974) from the University of Miami.

 He is a member of The Florida Bar, the State Bar of Michigan and the Cuban-American Bar Association (CABA) and that organization's CABA on Cuba Committee.

+Mr. Freyre is on the Board of Directors of the U.S. Cuba Business Council for the U.S. Chamber of Commerce and frequently participates in frontline discussions between U.S. government and industry leaders on the future of U.S.–Cuba relations.
 He is current Co-Chair of the Cuban Juridical Forum, an umbrella organization of Cuban legal institutions dedicated to facilitating a peaceful transition to the rule of law and democracy in the island.
-Mr. Freyre is also a Trustee of the Greater Miami Chamber of Commerce, inmmidiate past Chairman of its Cuba Committee, and Co author of the "Trade Impact of a Post Castro Cuba" report.
+Mr. Freyre is also a Trustee of the Greater Miami Chamber of Commerce, immediate past Chairman of its Cuba Committee, and Co author of the "Trade Impact of a Post Castro Cuba" report.

 Mr. Freyre is past Chairman of FACE (Facts About Cuban Exiles); a non-profit, non-political organization dedicated to providing information on the Cuban Community in exile.
 He was a member of the Steering Committee of the "Memory, Truth and Justice" project sponsored by Florida International University and the Ford Foundation, which focused on the challenges of addressing human rights violations in Cuba in a transition to democracy.